khast3x/khast3x.github.io/_posts/2019-05-26-h8mail-release.md

 # Chasing

 Another one of h8mail's new feature is the ability to target related emails using hunter.io.
 This is referred as *chasing*.
-You can use the chasing feature with a [free hunter.io AI key](https://hunter.io/api).
+You can use the chasing feature with a [free hunter.io API key](https://hunter.io/api).

 ```bash
 $ h8mail -t admin@evilcorp.com -ch 10 -c config.ini